1982 Birmingham Northfield by-election

-The Birmingham, Northfield by-election of 28 October 1982 was held after the death of Conservative Member of Parliament (MP) Jocelyn Cadbury on 31 July 1982.
-The seat was gained by the Labour Party in a defeat for Margaret Thatcher's government, ironically just after opinion polls showed an upswing in Conservative support following the victorious Falklands War campaign weeks earlier.
+The 1982 Birmingham, Northfield by-election of 28 October 1982 was held following the death of Conservative Member of Parliament (MP) Jocelyn Cadbury on 31 July 1982.
+The seat was gained by the Labour Party in a defeat for Margaret Thatcher's government, ironically just after opinion polls showed an upswing in Conservative support following the victorious Falklands War campaign months earlier.
+The Conservatives regained the seat at the 1983 general election.